 18. The AR/MR Scene Manager and Media Client configures the rendering and delivery media pipelines.

 19. The Media Client establishes the transport session(s) to acquire the media content.

+Media session loop includes steps 20~24 which are for streaming, decoding and rendering media components:

 20. The Media Client requests the immersive media data according to the delivery manifest processed, possibly taking into account pose information (e.g., viewport dependent streaming).